 On Android, you can also set a priority level for each notification to influence how prominently it gets displayed.
 The higher the priority, the more noticeable it will be.

 Use for urgent, time-sensitive notifications.
-These notifications will get higher placement inside the user’s tray and appear as heads-up notifications.
+These notifications will get higher placement inside the user’s tray and display as heads-up notifications.

-Use for important communications that require a extra attention such as chat messages.
-These will also appear as heads-up notifications and be given a higher priority in the user’s tray.
+Use for important communications that require extra attention such as chat messages.
+These will also display as heads-up notifications and be given a higher priority in the user’s tray.

-Use for the majority of your messages that are not time-critical such as general notifications and promotional offers.
+Use for the majority of your messages that are not time-sensitive such as general notifications and promotional offers.